-A vertex $v$ in a digraph $G$ is said to have a \emph{large second neighborhood} if $|N^{++}(v)|\geq |N^+(v)|$.
+A vertex $v$ in a digraph $D$ is said to have a \emph{large second neighborhood} if $|N^{++}(v)|\geq |N^+(v)|$.
 Oriented graphs are digraphs without loops or digons: i.e. they can be obtained by orienting the edges of a simple undirected graph.
 Paul Seymour conjectured the following in 1990 (see~\cite{dean1995squaring}): \begin{conjecture}[The Second Neighborhood Conjecture] Every oriented graph contains a vertex with a large second neighborhood. \end{conjecture} The above conjecture, if true, implies a special case of another open question concerning digraphs called the Caccetta-H\"aggkvist Conjecture~\cite{caccetta1978minimal}.
 Note that a \emph{sink}---a vertex with out-degree zero---trivially has a large second neighborhood and therefore the conjecture is true for any oriented graph that contains a sink.
 It is easy to see that there exist oriented graphs in which the only vertex with a large second neighborhood is a sink (for example, any acyclic tournament).